Course Title: Machine Learning

 - Perform efficient implementation of these techniques on real data using the R programming language.

-- Assess and compare performance of different methods for a given machine learning problem
+- Assess and compare performance of different methods for a given machine learning problem.

 Overview of Learning Activities

 The course will be delivered through a combination of face-to-face lectures and computer practice.
 While attendance at weekly lectures is beneficial, there is an expectation that you will spend more time out of class on this course, in particular on the course project.
-The course will be supported by the Blackboard learning management system.
+The course will be supported by the Canvas learning management system.

 Total study hours